 - Change management plan:.
 Changes are inevitable in a project.
 The customer might come with new requirements or their requirements might change as long as they see the outputs of the project.
 Therefore, change requests might be initiated.
 How to receive a change request, how to evaluate impacts, how to approve, who will be the change control board, how to implement an approved change request etc. are all described in the change management plan.

-Project Management plan is one of the most important project documents.
-To ensure the success of a project, a project manager should gain detailed knowledge about the project management plan.
-If you are willing to learn more about the project management plan, you can consider enrolling in a PMP certification course.
+This plan is one of the most important project documents.
+To ensure the success of a project, a project manager should gain detailed knowledge about this plan.
+If you are willing to learn more you can consider enrolling in a PMP certification course.

 Review by: Tonya Berry